communityinclusion/explorevr.org/_posts/2013-06-20-staff_expenditure.md

 tags: Welfare Survey
 ---

-This interactive visualization provides a comparative analysis of state agencies in terms of their total clients that they serve and their number of staff.
+This interactive visualization provides a comparative analysis of state agencies in terms of their number staff and their number of clients.
 Agencies are divided into, 'general', 'blind' and 'combined' categories.
+**The X-axis shows the number of counselors and the Y-axis shows the number of clients.**

 ***The X-axis shows the number of counselors and the Y-axis shows the number of clients they serve.***